chainflip-io/chainflip-backend/FEATURE_FLAGS.md

 Here's an [example](https://github.com/chainflip-io/chainflip-backend/pull/2175) from our codebase.

 ### Use guidelines
 - Try not to use them at all.
 They should be used sparingly, and only when necessary.
+Normally there will be at most two "states" of the codebase.
+The current release (unflagged), next release (feature flagged by release name).
 - They should be as short-lived as possible.
 Maintain and clean them aggressively, once a feature flagged feature has been released, all occurrences of that flag should be deleted from the codebase.
 - *Never* repurpose feature flags.
 Create a new one for something new, or [risk losing half a billion dollars](https://blog.statsig.com/how-to-lose-half-a-billion-dollars-with-bad-feature-flags-ccebb26adeec)
 - The codebase must pass CI i.e. no warnings, tests passing *no matter which features are enabled*
 - Tests that are for feature flagged functionality can just be in their own module, with the feature flag added to the module.
 Test behaviour should not change based on a feature flag.
 Any test depending on a flag should be either enabled or disabled completely by that flag.